Zizzs/Formstack-Project/README.md

 ## Description

-_{This is a detailed description of your application.
-Its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }_
+_The application is a mock up of an invoice billing website.
+It allows the user to save an invoice by submitting the client name and amount owed to to a MYSQL database. _

 ## Setup/Installation Requirements